davybrion/companysite-dotnet/content/blog/2010-08-using-c-style-events-in-ruby.md

 <script src="https://gist.github.com/3728156.js?file=s3.rb"></script>

 With that in place, we need a way to define an event in a class, and to trigger it.
-Preferably, this has to look as natural as possible and with that i mean that it should look like it's just supported by language keywords.
+Preferably, this has to look as natural as possible and with that I mean that it should look like it's just supported by language keywords.
 We naturally can't add language keywords, but we can fake it sort of by adding methods which you can call without parentheses so at least it'll look like language keywords.
-There are multiple ways to do this, but i've chosen the simplest one, which is to open the Object class and add a few private methods it.
+There are multiple ways to do this, but I've chosen the simplest one, which is to open the Object class and add a few private methods it.
 Note that in Ruby, private methods can be used by derived classes so these methods are accessible by any class that inherits from it, but you'll never be able to call them on any instance but yourself.

 <script src="https://gist.github.com/3728156.js?file=s4.rb"></script>